Euro and economic governance

 The existence of a single monetary zone, in order to avoid imbalances due to the concentration of activities in the most competitive areas, and desertification elsewhere, requires a spatial planning policy that favours and encourages the harmonious distribution of these activities throughout the territory.

-Every day the PDE defends its ideas through various actions and asserts its positions.
+Every day the EDP defends its ideas through various actions and asserts its positions.
 For example:

 - In the European Parliament:

-Gérard Deprez, EDP Delegate General and Member of the European Parliament, defends our ideas in the Committee on Budgets of the European Parliament, where he is a full member.
+Engin Eroglu, Member of the European Parliament, defends our ideas in the Committee on Economic and Monetary Affairs of the European Parliament, where he is a full member.

 - In our Manifesto: